hussainmuzzamil/jQuery.ish/README.md

 ## This project is to:

-- provide a *tiny* jQuery feature set for use on modern browsers, less than 1k minified and gizpped
+- include the parts of jQuery that we can't live with out and use native js methods for everything else
-- offer jQuery compatible syntax
+- download size of less than 1k minified and gzipped
-- offer an baseline set of features that can be extended with native javascript methods
+- offer 100% jQuery compatible syntax
-- include the parts of jquery that
+- full suport for jQuery style chaining

 ## This project is not to: